Just-Shakespeare....! Shakespeare in his time - and for ours... "He was not of an age but for all time..." [Ben Jonson, Shakespeare First Folio, 1623]

 We usually break for coffee & cake or scones etc. from the excellent café at the Friends (in Warwick) at about 11.00 and we resume between 10-15 minutes later.
 Some members choose to stay on for lunch at the café after we have finished for the day.
 In Stratford we have access to a kitchen area and tea/ coffee will be available at no charge.

-The fee for the 10-week courses (autumn and spring terms) is currently £70.00.
+The fee for the 10-week courses (autumn and spring terms) is currently £75.00 with £40.00 for the 5-week summer term course.
 Most members choose to pay by cheque at the first meeting of term (cheques payable to ‘L. Green’) but several choose to pay in cash and I am happy to issue a receipt if required.
 Given the current ‘squeeze’ on incomes, I have also introduced the option to pay the fee in instalments in any way convenient to the individual (post-dated cheques, weekly, monthly etc.).

 Normally in autumn and spring terms we take a half-term break which usually matches the Warwickshire schools’ half term.